 Maritime mobile contacts count 5 points.
 There is no multiplier value for a maritime mobile contact.

 Any club that submits at least three logs may enter the Club Competition.
 The name of the club must be clearly identified under club competition on the summary sheet, or summary portion of the Cabrillo log.
 Please make sure all entrants from your club use the same club name (spelled the same) in the Cabrillo entry.
-Non-compliance with this request may result in your score not being credited to your club's entry.
+Most club names can be found here: <https://cq160.com/clubnames.htm>

 X. LOG INSTRUCTIONS:

-For CW this is 2200z Feb 1, 2013.
+For CW this is 2200z February 3, 2022.

-For SSB this is 2200z Mar 1, 2013.
+For SSB this is 2200z March 3, 2022.

-<Director@cq160.com>.
+For hardship cases that require more time for log submission, send an e-mail to <director@CQ160.com>.
 We will make every effort to accommodate you if you have a valid reason for delay.